About the Little Rock Nine

 After that fateful day the "Little Rock Nine" integrated Central High School, the U.S. Supreme Court contributed to advancements toward school integration, from such decisions as those in Cooper v.
 Aaron (1958) which overrode state government’s ability to block desegregation, to Keyes v.
 Denver School District No. I (1963) which established the right to desegregation outside the South and the right of desegregation for Latino students.
 As a result of such key court-ordered desegregation requirements, for the next three decades, school districts across the country implemented plans to desegregate their student bodies.

 In addition to court-mandated plans, voluntary integration plans—plans implemented by schools rather than mandated by the courts to address de facto segregation—have also been under attack.
 In June 2007, the Supreme Court struck down two voluntary integration plans, one implemented in Seattle and the other in Louisville.
-Even though the decision confirmed that the government has a compelling interest in promoting racial diversity, the Court’s decision finding the plans unconstitutional may discourage school districts from creating any integration plans, and may make racial isolation in our nation’s schools an inevitability.
+Even though the decision confirmed that the government had a compelling interest in promoting racial diversity, the Court’s decision finding the plans unconstitutional placed limits on the ability of school districts to take account of race but it did not rule out any consideration of race in student assignment.
+This left the window open for school districts to take race-conscious measures to promote diversity and avoid racial isolation in schools.
+But, this has discouraged some school districts from creating any integration plans, and may make racial isolation in our nation’s schools an inevitability.
+After the court's decision, the Seattle school board declined to find alternate routes to integration, citing residential segregation as a barrier.
+The Seattle school board chairwoman told The Seattle Times, “It’s not my job to desegregate the city.”